 HOW AND WHEN WILL I KNOW IF MY WORK WINS A WEBBY AWARD?

-The 23rd Annual Webby Nominees will be announced in April 2019.
+The 23rd Annual Webby Nominees will be announced April 23, 2019.
 All Webby Nominees will be notified if they have won the Webby Award and/or the Webby People’s Voice Award in their category.
 Winners will also be announced in The Webby Awards newsletter, and on Facebook, Twitter, and Instagram.
 Keep up with us everywhere for updates and exclusives about Special Achievement honorees, Host updates, and more.

 WHAT HAPPENS IF I AM A WEBBY WINNER?